 In January 2018, SAM completed the CFCL Transaction.
 See "General Development of the Business".
-After giving effect to the completion of such transaction and the launch of the CEF Trust, the trusts account for approximately \$8.7 billion of SAM'sAUM as of January 31, 2018.
+After giving effect to the completion of such transaction and the launch of the CEF Trust, the physical trusts account for approximately \$7.9 billion of SAM's AUM as of December 31, 2018.
 In addition, as a result of the CFCL Transaction, SAM acquired approximately 90,000 new investors and enhanced the scale and competitiveness of its physical bullion trusts.
+As at December 31, 2018, the majority of those new investors have been retained.
 SAM will continue to consider strategic acquisitions which will allow it to build scale, improve profitability or enter new markets and investment categories.